eaprelsky/infodynamics/book/16_the_information_universe.md

 ## The Meaning of Information

-Information physics transforms our understanding of meaning, purpose, and value in the universe.
+Information dynamics transforms our understanding of meaning, purpose, and value in the universe.

 ### Information as Value